otterspace-xyz/otterspace-prometheus/README.md

     ```

 4. Copy the Heroku git repo URL.
 In our example, that's `https://git.heroku.com/shielded-beach-38076.git`
-5. Clone the current repo to your local machine `git clone https://github.com/markgarg/sample-prometheus-on-heroku.git`
+5. Clone the current repo to your local machine
 6. Add the Heroku git repo URL as a remote:
     ```bash
     git remote add heroku https://git.heroku.com/shielded-beach-38076.git